Ning An

 Ning An, also known as An Ning (安宁; born 1976), is a Chinese-born American pianist.
+Currently he serves as associate professor of Piano at the Yong Siew Toh Conservatory of Music, a part of the National University of Singapore.

 Biography

 Born in December, 1976, Ning An began his musical studies at the Cleveland Institute of Music with Olga Radosavljevich and Sergei Babayan.
 He subsequently continued his studies under the tutelage of Russell Sherman at the New England Conservatory.